robstoll/atrium/README.md

 For instance, `assert(listOf(1, 2, 5, 8,9)).all { isMultipleOf(2) }` would blow up in the middle of error reporting if we did not adhere to the `subjectless reporting` property.

 It is recommended to verify your assertion functions against two abstract specs which are contained in `atrium-spec`.
-I will provide more information if someone is interested.
+I will provide more information if someone is interested, please open an issue or contact me on slack.
 <hr/>
 </details>